ethereumbook/ethereumbook/CONTRIBUTING.md

 This book is developed collaboratively and openly, here on GitHub.
 We accept comments, contributions and corrections from all.

+## Current Project STATUS
+**CONTENT FREEZE - FIRST EDITION IN PRODUCTION**

+## Contributing with a Pull Request

+Before contributing with a Pull Request, please read the current **PROJECT STATUS**.

+If the current **PROJECT STATUS** is **CONTENT FREEZE**, please keep these points in mind;

+* Please submit only PRs for errors that a non-domain-expert copy editor might miss.
+Do not submit PRs for typos, grammar and syntax, as those are part of the copy editors job.
+* Please don't merge code.
+Any changes will have to be applied manually (by the Author) after copy edit and before final proof, if the copy editor doesn't catch the same errors.

 ## Chat with the authors

 You can chat with the authors and editors on [Gitter chat](https://gitter.im/ethereumbook/Lobby).